May 6, 2015

 - We also use the information we collect about when and by whom information was deposited in your ORCID Record to help verify questions you have about your Record or resolve any disputes about the accuracy of information in a Record.

-Your designated Trusted Individuals have access to all of your Record information (other than your password) including data marked as Limited Access and Private.
+Your designated Trusted Individuals have access to all of your Record information (other than your password and account access security information) including data marked as Limited Access and Private.
 Your designated Trusted Organizations are able to view your Public data and the Limited Access data you have approved sharing.
+Your Trusted Organizations also may see any data that you have authorized them to deposit to your Record, even if this data is marked as Private; they can not see private data that they have not deposited.

 If there is a dispute regarding data in your Record, we may share your email address with your permission and relevant deposit history (e.g., what data was deposited by whom) with the disputing or depositing party or a third party dispute resolution agent, so that the dispute may be resolved.